28.11.2025

 Invest your money to make it work

-Never keep money "under the mattress" – in cash or a current account, especially in the national currency.
+Never keep money in cash or a current account, especially in the national currency.
 Instead, invest in financial instruments or assets that preserve or increase the value of your savings.
 Popular options include:

 • Real Estate.
 Investments in real estate or land can protect capital from depreciation, particularly over the long term.
 However, consider maintenance costs and risks related to market fluctuations and security factors.